XER00xx/home-lab/network-config/README.md

 - Windows Server ↔ Windows 10: ✅
 - Windows Server ↔ Ubuntu: ✅
 - Windows 10 ↔ Ubuntu: ✅

+## Real-World Relevance
+Network segmentation using VLANs and static IP addressing mirrors enterprise network design.
+Understanding IP routing and subnet configuration is fundamental for everyday role and job of It personale.

 ## Screenshots
 ![Ping from Windows 10](ss8.jpg)